artmetla/DejaView/src/trace_processor/rpc/README.md

 # TraceProcessor RPC

-This directory contains the RPC interfaces to use the Perfetto Trace Processor remotely (i.e. not just in-process).
+This directory contains the RPC interfaces to use the DejaView Trace Processor remotely (i.e. not just in-process).
 It consists of two targets:

 ## `wasm_bridge`